Revolux/Revoswitcher/ccminer/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
+                          bastion     use to mine Joincoin
+                          bitcore     use to mine Bitcore's Timetravel10
                           blake       use to mine Saffroncoin (Blake256)
                           blakecoin   use to mine Old Blake 256 blake2s     use to mine Nevacoin (Blake2-S 256) bmw         use to mine Midnight
+                          cryptolight use to mine AEON cryptonight (MEM/2) cryptonight use to mine XMR cryptonight
                           c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
                           dmd-gr      use to mine Diamond-Groestl
-                          fresh       use to mine Freshcoin
+                          equihash    use to mine ZEC, HUSH and KMD fresh       use to mine Freshcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
                           heavy       use to mine Heavycoin
-                          jackpot     use to mine Jackpotcoin
+                          jha         use to mine JackpotCoin
                           keccak      use to mine Maxcoin
                           lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin
+                          lyra2       use to mine CryptoCoin
-                          lyra2       use to mine Vertcoin
+                          lyra2v2     use to mine Vertcoin
+                          lyra2z      use to mine Zerocoin (XZC)
                           mjollnir    use to mine Mjollnircoin
                           myr-gr      use to mine Myriad-Groest
                           neoscrypt   use to mine FeatherCoin